 Originally, I was only going to write this blog to tell all parents, myself included, that the madness must stop and end it there.
 However, about half way through I realized that if I am going to point out the problem I better offer up some solutions.
 So, you are very welcome for the following list of party favor ideas that are great alternatives to your normal party favor.
 Parents unite: may our goody bags no longer suck.

 Party Favor Ideas

 - While I was writing this it dawned on me that about two years back I must have thought of this (and then forgot), because that year I decided to give something a little more creative.
 We had a petting zoo at our party, so I gave out ceramic farm animals, paint brushes and paints.

-- A coloring book and box of crayons – one per kid.
+- Coloring books and boxes of crayons – one per kid.
 Easy as that.

 - Instead of serving drinks for kids in plastic or paper cups, get them each their own inexpensive water bottle that they’ll take home.
 You can find cute ones for cheap at Target, the Dollar Store, or even on Amazon.

 - One small tub of play-doh per kid.
 They love playing with it.
 It lasts a while.
 It’s easy.

 - Picture frames they can paint.
 Then take a group photo at the party and mail it later with a thank you note on the back of the photo.
 You can find frames like this at craft supply stores.